lemocla/neon-hangman/README.md

       When a player starts a game, the hidden word will be dynamically populated according to the level and the category selected.
       The hidden word will feature as many letter boxes as there are letters in the word.

-       > - I want to see how many letters there are in the hidden word so that I can plan my guesses.
+       > - As a player playing the game, I want to see how many letters there are in the hidden word so that I can plan my guesses.
-       > - I want to see the letters guessed correctly displayed on the screen so that I can find the hidden word.
+       > - As a player playing the game, I want to see the letters guessed correctly displayed on the screen so that I can find the hidden word.

       ![hidden word](documentation/screenshots/hidden_word.png)